-The output of the machine learning algorithm is a function h that takes an image \mathbf{x} and returns a label y, that is,1
+The output of the machine learning algorithm is a function h that takes an image $\mathbf{x}$ and returns a label y, that is,

-$$h: X \to Y \quad \text{such that} \quad h(\mathbf{x}) = y \ .$$ (1)
+$$h : X \to Y$$ such that $h(\mathbf{x}) = y$ .
+(1)

 This function is the classifier or predictor learned by the machine learning algorithm.
-Importantly, while the classifier h "works" even if \mathbf{x} is one of the training samples \mathbf{x}n (and hopefully yields the appropriate label y_n at least most of the time), in real life h will be typically applied to new, previously unseen images \mathbf{x} for which no labels are available, and produce labels y for them that are hopefully correct most of the time: All the manual work that goes into taking and labeling images in order to make the training set T pays off in the form of a classifier h that can do the labeling work for you from now on.
+Importantly, while the classifier h "works" even if $\mathbf{x}$ is one of the training samples $\mathbf{x}n$ (and hopefully yields the appropriate label $y_n$ at least most of the time), in real life h will be typically applied to new, previously unseen images $\mathbf{x}$ for which no labels are available, and produce labels y for them that are hopefully correct most of the time: All the manual work that goes into taking and labeling images in order to make the training set T pays off in the form of a classifier h that can do the labeling work for you from now on.
 The machine learning algorithm somehow found the "pattern" in the labeled digit images (the "data"), and captured that pattern in the classifier h.

 For computer scientists, there is little difference between an algorithm and a function: Every algorithm that takes inputs and produces outputs can be represented by a mathematical function, and every mathematical function can be implemented, at least approximately, by some algorithm.
 Thus, the machine learning algorithm itself can be viewed as a function that takes a set T as input and produces a function h as output.
 In order to do so, the algorithm needs to know what functions h with the signature given in expression 1 it is allowed to choose from.
-The set \mathcal{H} of such functions is called the $hypothesis\ space$ for the given learning problem.2 of all possible training sets.
+The set $\mathcal{H}$ of such functions is called the hypothesis space for the given learning problem.